mscdex/node-imap/README.md

         * 'SENTBEFORE' - Messages whose Date header (disregarding time and timezone) is earlier than the specified date.
         * 'SENTON' - Messages whose Date header (disregarding time and timezone) is within the specified date.
         * 'SENTSINCE' - Messages whose Date header (disregarding time and timezone) is within or later than the specified date.
-    * The following are valid criterion that require an Integer value:
+    * The following are valid criterion that require one Integer value:
         * 'LARGER' - Messages with a size larger than the specified number of bytes.
         * 'SMALLER' - Messages with a size smaller than the specified number of bytes.
+    * The following are valid criterion that require one or more Integer values:
+        * 'UID' - Messages with message IDs corresponding to the specified message ID set.
+Ranges are permitted (e.g. '2504:2507' or '*' or '2504:*').
     * **Note:** By default, all criterion are ANDed together.
 You can use the special 'OR' on **two** criterion to find messages matching either search criteria (see example above).

-* **fetch**(Integer, Object, Function) - _(void)_ - Fetches the message with the message ID specified by the Integer parameter in the currently open mailbox.
-The Function parameter is the callback with three parameters: the error (null if none), the _Box_ object of the currently open mailbox, and the _FetchResult_ containing the result of the fetch request.
-The Object parameter is a set of options used to determine how and what exactly to fetch.
+* **fetch**(Integer/String/Array, Object, Function) - _(void)_ - Fetches the message(s) identified by the first parameter, in the currently open mailbox.
+The first parameter can either be an Integer for a single message ID, a String for a message ID range (e.g. '2504:2507' or '*' or '2504:*'), or an Array containing any number of the aforementioned Integers and/or Strings.
+The Function parameter is the callback with two parameters: the error (null if none) and an Array of _FetchResult_ Objects containing the results of the fetch request.
+An Object parameter is a set of options used to determine how and what exactly to fetch.
 The valid options are:
-    * **markSeen** - A Boolean indicating whether to mark the message as read when fetching it. **Default:** false
+    * **markSeen** - A Boolean indicating whether to mark the message(s) as read when fetching it. **Default:** false
     * **request** - An Object indicating what to fetch (at least **headers** OR **body** must be set to false -- in other words, you can only fetch one aspect of the message at a time):
         * **struct** - A Boolean indicating whether to fetch the structure of the message. **Default:** true
         * **headers** - A Boolean/Array value.
 A value of true fetches all message headers.
 An Array containing specific message headers to retrieve can also be specified. **Default:** true
         * **body** - A Boolean/String/Array value.
 A Boolean value of true fetches the entire raw message body.
 A String value containing a valid partID (see _FetchResult_'s structure property) fetches the entire body/content of that particular part.
 An Array value of length 2 can be specified if you wish to request a byte range of the content, where the first item is a Boolean/String as previously described and the second item is a String indicating the byte range, for example, to fetch the first 500 bytes: '0-500'. **Default:** false

-* **copy**(Integer, String, Function) - _(void)_ - Copies the message with the message ID specified by the Integer parameter in the currently open mailbox to the mailbox specified by the String parameter.
-The Function parameter is the callback with two parameters: the error (null if none), the _Box_ object of the currently open mailbox.
+* **copy**(Integer/String/Array, String, Function) - _(void)_ - Copies the message(s) with the message ID(s) identified by the first parameter, in the currently open mailbox, to the mailbox specified by the second parameter.
+The first parameter can either be an Integer for a single message ID, a String for a message ID range (e.g. '2504:2507' or '*' or '2504:*'), or an Array containing any number of the aforementioned Integers and/or Strings.
+The Function parameter is the callback with one parameter: the error (null if none).

-* **move**(Integer, String, Function) - _(void)_ - Copies the message with the message ID specified by the Integer parameter in the currently open mailbox to the mailbox specified by the String parameter and marks the message in the current mailbox as Deleted.
-The Function parameter is the callback with two parameters: the error (null if none), the _Box_ object of the currently open mailbox.
+* **move**(Integer/String/Array, String, Function) - _(void)_ - Moves the message(s) with the message ID(s) identified by the first parameter, in the currently open mailbox, to the mailbox specified by the second parameter.
+The first parameter can either be an Integer for a single message ID, a String for a message ID range (e.g. '2504:2507' or '*' or '2504:*'), or an Array containing any number of the aforementioned Integers and/or Strings.
+The Function parameter is the callback with one parameter: the error (null if none). **Note:** The message in the destination mailbox will have a new message ID.

-* **addFlags**(Integer, String/Array, Function) - _(void)_ - Adds the specified flag(s) to the message identified by the Integer parameter.
+* **addFlags**(Integer/String/Array, String/Array, Function) - _(void)_ - Adds the specified flag(s) to the message(s) identified by the first parameter.
+The first parameter can either be an Integer for a single message ID, a String for a message ID range (e.g. '2504:2507' or '*' or '2504:*'), or an Array containing any number of the aforementioned Integers and/or Strings.
 The second parameter can either be a String containing a single flag or can be an Array of flags.
-The Function parameter is the callback with two parameters: the error (null if none), the _Box_ object of the currently open mailbox.
+The Function parameter is the callback with one parameter: the error (null if none).

-* **delFlags**(Integer, String/Array, Function) - _(void)_ - Removes the specified flag(s) from the message identified by the Integer parameter.
+* **delFlags**(Integer/String/Array, String/Array, Function) - _(void)_ - Removes the specified flag(s) from the message(s) identified by the first parameter.
+The first parameter can either be an Integer for a single message ID, a String for a message ID range (e.g. '2504:2507' or '*' or '2504:*'), or an Array containing any number of the aforementioned Integers and/or Strings.
 The second parameter can either be a String containing a single flag or can be an Array of flags.
-The Function parameter is the callback with two parameters: the error (null if none), the _Box_ object of the currently open mailbox.
+The Function parameter is the callback with one parameter: the error (null if none).

-* **addKeywords**(Integer, String/Array, Function) - _(void)_ - Adds the specified keyword(s) to the message identified by the Integer parameter.
+* **addKeywords**(Integer/String/Array, String/Array, Function) - _(void)_ - Adds the specified keyword(s) to the message(s) identified by the first parameter.
+The first parameter can either be an Integer for a single message ID, a String for a message ID range (e.g. '2504:2507' or '*' or '2504:*'), or an Array containing any number of the aforementioned Integers and/or Strings.
 The second parameter can either be a String containing a single keyword or can be an Array of keywords.
-The Function parameter is the callback with two parameters: the error (null if none), the _Box_ object of the currently open mailbox.
+The Function parameter is the callback with one parameter: the error (null if none).

-* **delKeywords**(Integer, String/Array, Function) - _(void)_ - Removes the specified keyword(s) from the message identified by the Integer parameter.
+* **delKeywords**(Integer/String/Array, String/Array, Function) - _(void)_ - Removes the specified keyword(s) from the message(s) identified by the first parameter.
+The first parameter can either be an Integer for a single message ID, a String for a message ID range (e.g. '2504:2507' or '*' or '2504:*'), or an Array containing any number of the aforementioned Integers and/or Strings.
 The second parameter can either be a String containing a single keyword or can be an Array of keywords.
-The Function parameter is the callback with two parameters: the error (null if none), the _Box_ object of the currently open mailbox.
+The Function parameter is the callback with one parameter: the error (null if none).

 TODO